frederikgram/Analysis-of-Brand-Prevalence-in-Digital-Video-Content-using-Scale-Invariant-Feature-Detection/README.md

 This is done by analysis both the actual screen time of the advertisements (using SIFT) and event the percentage of the advertisement being show (meaning obstructing elements is considered)

-Furthemore, this project gives statistics on both user interaction and viewcounts, which is used to predict how much attention the users had during the time your advertisement was being shown.
+Furthermore, this project gives statistics on both user interaction and viewcounts, which is used to predict how much attention the users had during the time your advertisement was being shown.